NguyenAndrew/mof-java/README.md

 Q: I want to remove this library (Didn't like the user experience, found a better library, etc).
 How difficult is it to do so?

-A: Using Mock Coach replaces the implicit whens and verifies between your different unit tests with explicit code.
+A: Using Mof replaces the implicit whens and verifies between your different unit tests with explicit code.
 The process of removing the library is simple: Remove the explicit structure by copying and paste those extra whens and verifies back into each of your unit tests.

-Q: Why support up 8 injects mocks when intializing Mock Coach with constructor?

-A: A real world system should have 5 or less mocks constructor-injected or setter-injected.
-This functionality helps support older code bases.

-Q: If I have more than 8 mocks to inject in my system, how do I use Mock Coach and Mock Coach Legacy?

-A: You can use more than 8 mocks by utilizing the `Builder()` and `add(...)` interface for both Mock Coach and Mock Coach Legacy.

 ## Changelog